It turns out that spending a lot of time at home means you spot all the things that are wrong with it.

 If your bathroom is looking a little neglected, simple steps such as cleaning grout and removing mould and limescale, as well as a quick repaint can help to give it a new lease of life.
 While you’re at it, why not invest in a new toilet roll holder, toothbrush holder and soap dispenser to smarten up the room?

-Thousands of people across the UK tried their hand at DIY over lockdown last spring in a bid to revamp their home, as well as give them something to do.
+Thousands of people across the UK tried their hand at DIY over lockdown in the spring of 2020 in a bid to revamp their home, as well as give them something to do.

 6. Add kerb appeal